simon-ritchie/apysc/docs_src/source/bind_and_trigger_custom_event.md

 def on_rotate_90_degrees(e: ap.Event, options: _RectOptions) -> None:
     """
-    The handler would be called when the rectangle is rotated 90 degrees (custom event).
+    The handler that the rectangle rates 90 degrees (custom event).

     Parameters
     ----------